-Student office hours: While I am in my office often, I reserve Mondays from 10:30 to 10:45 am and Tuesdays from 9-10:15 am PST just for students.
+Student office hours: While I am in my office often, I reserve Mondays from 8-8:45 am and Tuesdays from 9-10:15 am just for students.
 These times are for students to come in and meet with me, or call me on my office phone.
 If you have questions about assignments or course content, or just want to discuss history, class, or even college in general, this is a great time to stop in.
+I will require masks in my office for the entire semester.
 I can also meet with students virtually.
 If you would like to meet on Zoom, you will need to make an appointment with me.
-Email me so we can set up a time, within or outside of my normal student drop-in hours.
+Just email me so we can set up a time.
+If my office hours in general don't work for your schedule, please email me and we can find a better time.